billin/billin-SDK/php5/README.md

     function BillinSession->redeem_coupon($customer, $code, $skip_invalid_coupon_error)

 Redeem coupon code for a customer.
 The function causes API error if the coupon code is invalid or unusable (e.g. coupon use count or expiry date were reached).
+Null value is returned on error if $skip\_invalid\_coupon\_error is set to True.

 ### Balance information - invoices and payments